The 7th Annual Mira Loma High School Science Olympiad Invitational scheduled for Jan 11th, 2020.

 Why: Invitationals are a great way to enrich the overall Science Olympiad experience, hone skills, test devices, and in general improve your team prior to the “official” competitions.
 Additionally, students can meet like-minded students from distance places, which can create long lasting friendships.
 In other parts of the country, some teams compete in as many as a dozen tournaments each year.

-Events: We will be running all events from the 2019 national tournament (weather and event supervisor availability permitting).
+Events: We will be running all events from the 2020 national tournament (weather and event supervisor availability permitting).
 In the past we have also run trail events and will always be looking for school's to step up and run a trail event (a list of possible events is on the national site under "events").

-Registration: Click here to register.
-Registration will open September 11 at 3:30 pm (pacific time).
+Registration: Click here to register Registration will open September 10 at 3:30 pm (Pacific Time) and we will be using an electronic registration this year (Google Forms) the link will appear here when we are done testing it.
 While we plan on having 30 teams in each division, in order for more schools to participate, early registration will be limited to ONE team per school.
 On October 1, we will open remaining spots up to second teams from previously accepted schools; second teams will be accepted based on the order of their original registration.
 If you are interested in bringing two teams, please sign up for two teams on they initial registration form.

 Requested Donation: We are asking for a donation of $150.00 PER TEAM (not per school. i.e. if your school is bringing two teams, your requested donation would be $300) to help us run Science Olympiad.
 No payment is required (or desired) until the team's acceptance is verified (i.e. the team name appears below).
 Your receipt will be in the welcome package you will receive upon check-in.
 If you absolutely need your receipt earlier, please let us know and we will work something out.

-Event Proctors: Each team is expected to run an event if we fill the invitational; if we do not have enough teams, some teams will have to run a second event, if we have more than enough teams, we will double up on some of the more combersome events (Experimental Design, Protein Modeling, etc.).
-Once again, each TEAM (not each SCHOOL) will have to run an event so if you are bringing two teams you are expected to run two events.
+Event Proctors: Each team is expected to run an event if we fill the invitational; if we do not have enough teams, some teams will have to run a second event, if we have more than enough teams, we will double up on some of the more cumbersome events (Experimental Design, Protein Modeling, etc.).
+Once again, each TEAM (not each SCHOOL) will have to run an event so if you are bringing two teams you be prepared to run two events.
 Teams are expected to supply all equipment, personnel, and copies (of exams and all necessary paper materials) for their event(s).
 When registering the team, please put what events you can run (can choose from either division) and we will assign teams to the various events.
 The order of registration will be taken into account, but we believe having qualified people running each and every event is more important than team preferences.
 An electronic copy of both the exam and answer key for each event needs to be turned in by check-in so they can be disseminated to each participating school in that division (specific details to follow on how this will be done).